DawnMD/todo-redux/README.md

 - [ ] Use `localStorage` for persistance of data
 - [ ] OPTIONAL - Add authentication so that it can use by different user
 - [ ] OPTIONAL - Add _**MongoDB**_ in place of `localStorage`
-- [ ] Add function to add multiple TODO cards
+- [ ] OPTIONAL - Add function to add multiple TODO cards
-- [ ] ...something will be added in future revisions

-> Feel free to open a issue or PR